erajasekar/cs-workshop/PITCHME.md

 ---
 ## Problem : Check if a number is prime

-Let's say we have all prime numbers stored in a array `primes`
+Let's say we have all prime numbers less than 100 stored in a array `primes`

-Now, Given any number N between 1 and 100, tell if the number ***isPrime*** by searching the array `primes`
+Given any number N between 1 and 100, tell if the number is a prime by searching the array `primes`

 ---